tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/morning_lesson.md

 &#x1F535; **Extra**

-* Write a function `divideThreeNums` that takes **three** parameters and prints the third parameter divided by result of the second parameter divided by the first.
+* Write a function `divideThreeNums` that takes **three** parameters and prints the third parameter divided by the result of the second parameter divided by the first.

 ```javascript
 divideThreeNums(10, 5, 2)   // 4